 Harry laughed.
 ‘He might prefer that.
 That way, when he faints, they’ll have a bed for him right there.’

-‘Well we both know who’s coming to come top in most of these exams,’ Nev joked.
+‘Well, we both know who’s going to come first in most of these exams,’ Nev joked.

 ‘What do you reckon the practical will be on?’
 Nev asked.